 - You have graduated from a secondary school with English as the medium of instruction, but you do not have one of the international certificates approved by the Language Center

-On September 18th and 20th, the Language Center will hold a seminar which teaches strategies useful for studying for the both the Reading and Use of English components of the exam.
-Please see our homepage for further information.
+The Foreign Languages Center also periodically holds workshops which teach strategies to prepare for the both the Reading and Use of English components of the exam.

 The B2 level English exam is similar to the Cambridge FCE (First Certificate in English) exam, but is composed of only two parts, Reading and Use of English.
 A minimum of 60% (the average of the two parts) is necessary in order to pass the exam.

 An hour is allowed for the completion of the first part:

 - Part 1: reading comprehension, with questions and multiple-choice answers (8 questions, 2 points each)

 - Part 2: completion of an article by inserting the given sentences (7 questions, 2 points each)

 - Part 3: reading of a text and associating the given sentences with the people referred to (15 questions, 1 point each)

 45 minutes are allowed for the completion of the second part: